Your Ultimate Guide to Building a Static Web Page

 Metrics of Success

 It’s important to consider what metrics are most important when creating your landing page.
-You can embed your landing page into a separate web page to measure its performance using your website’s analytics capabilities.
+You can embed your destination page into a separate web page to measure its performance using your website’s analytics capabilities.